BetterWayElectronics/ps4-nor-validator/README.md

 ### Whats up with the image that pops up when the program starts? ###
 Hey, I am allowed some creativity aren't I?
 I have no GUI so this is all I can do design wise.
 Older versions of my program had chiptunes, be happy they're gone!

+### What are those files you put on Github? ###
+I have added a few old and unidentifiable dumps for your perusal.
+This is for people who have no actual PS4 or personal dumps but still wish to see the functionality of my program.
+They have had their serial numbers and MAC addresses removed.
+They were originally taken from psdevwiki and or colleagues.
+I have also added a more modern example output html file that my program produces, for those wishing to skip the downloading process.

 ### TLDR ###
 * TLDR; Will this fix my BLOD?
 Well yes and no, if there are sections that are corrupt it is possible to patch it with valid data from another PS4 (or from a different section) - but NOT perconsole data (maybe)!
 * TLDR; Will this prove my BLOD is software based?
 Yes, if the dump comes up 100% valid then it is likely a hardware issue - I recommend enabling UART and seeing its output.